Pyloric stenosis in infants

 • Olive-shaped mass when feeling the upper belly, which is the abnormal pylorus

 Ultrasound of the abdomen may be the first imaging test.
-Other tests that may be done include:
+Other tests may include:

 • Barium x-ray -- reveals a swollen stomach and narrowed pylorus